The Best Noodles For Pho – Essential Guide

 Although this noodles aren’t typically used in pho dishes, they remain delicious.

-They might not be able to absorb more tasty brothbut will stand up to the competition.
+The noodles in Pho are thin and round and stands up to the competition.
 Many like the feel of thinner noodles, so it all depends on your individual preference.

 5. Banh Canh – Tapioca Noodles